thegafo/tripleg/README.md

 - `ggg`: Trigger an AI completion at your cursor location.
 - `GGG`: Clear the internal context stack.
-- `ggG`: Print the current context stack to the terminal.
 - `gGg`: Exit Triple G.

 ## Providers